 Stieglitz's clouds

-I got out as if I got suggestion by somebody.
+I went out as if I got suggestion by somebody.
 I drove my car.
 Before long

-I saw the huge thunderhead was growing in the side window.
-I had not seen
+I saw that the huge thunderhead was growing in the side window.
+I had not

-such a perfect thunderhead for long time.
-It's called "Giant, or monster
+seen such a perfect thunderhead for long time.
+It's called "Giant,

-cloud" in Japanese.
-Now I thought it's a perfect name for the cloud.
+or monster cloud" in Japanese.
+Now I thought it's a perfect name for

-Then I made sense what the god wanted to show me on the day.
+the cloud.
+Then I made sense what God wanted to show me on the day.

-The thing I remember when I saw the thunderhead is the name of Alfred Stieglitz
+The thing which I remember when I saw the thunderhead is the name of Alfred

-cloud in the sky, which was titled "Equivalent" The photo work
+only cloud in the sky, which was titled "Equivalent" The photo

-is so impressive to me.
-So I just remember his name as the photographer
+work is so impressive to me.
+Therefore I just remember his name as the

-of the Equivalent.
-But he is not only a photographer of the master piece
+photographer of the Equivalent.
+But he is not only a photographer of the

-of cloud's photo but also the great father of American modern photography.
+master piece of cloud's photo but also the great father of American modern

 Stieglitz was born in 1864 at Hoboken, NJ (near NYC) as a child of German-Jewish

 immigrant family.
 His family was rich.
-Later, the family temporally moved
+Later, the they temporally moved

 to Europe.
 Stieglitz learned mechanical engineering (and also chemistry)

 in Berlin.
-At same time he was interested in photography and shot around
+At same time he was interested in photography and traveled around

 Few years later, the family was back to America.
 Stieglitz also came back